-${\it CO}{\it 2eq}$ - Carbon Dioxide Equivalents are a metric measure used to compare the emissions from various Greenhouse Gases based upon their global warming potential (GWP) over a given timeframe.
+CO{2eq} - Carbon Dioxide Equivalents are a metric measure used to compare the emissions from various Greenhouse Gases based upon their global warming potential (GWP) over a given timeframe.).
 The carbon dioxide equivalent for a gas is derived by multiplying the tonnes of the gas by the associated GWP.
-For example, the 100-year GWP for methane (CH4) is 28 and for nitrous oxide (N2O) 265.
-This means that the emissions of 1 million metric tonnes of methane and nitrous oxide respectively are equivalent to emissions of 28 and million metric tonnes of carbon dioxide20.
+For example, the 100-year GWP for methane (CH4) is 2821 and for nitrous oxide (N2O) 265310.
+This means that the emissions of 1 million metric tonnes of methane and nitrous oxide respectively areis equivalent to emissions of 2821 and 310-million metric tonnes of carbon dioxide19.

 Critical Forest Areas - A type of Natural Forest that qualifies as Critical Natural Habitat.
-Critical Forest Areas include primary Forests and old growth Forests that may serve as critical carbon sinks.
+Critical Forest Areas include, but are not limited to, primary Forests and old growth Forests that may serve as critical carbon sinks.